Categorical Cell Decomposition of Quantized Symplectic Algebraic Varieties: Categorical Cell Decomposition and Applications

 \subsection{Hochschild Cohomology}

 In many instances one can apply Van den Bergh's duality theorem to calculate the Hochschild cohomology of the category $\cW \operatorname{-}\mathsf{good}$.
-In this subsection, we assume that $\resol$ is a symplectic resolution $f\colon \resol \to X$ where $X$ is an affine cone, \textit{i.e.} $X$ has a $\mathbb G_m$-action with a single attracting fixed point.
+In this subsection, we assume that $\resol$ is a symplectic resolution $f\colon \resol \to X$ where $X$ is an affine cone, \ie $X$ has a $\mathbb G_m$-action with a single attracting fixed point.
 Moreover, we assume that $\resol$ arises as the GIT quotient of a $G$-representation $W$, where $G$ is a reductive algebraic group.
-Thus, $\resol = \mu^{-1}(0) /\!\!/_{\chi} G$ for an appropriate character $\chi$ of $G$.
+Thus, $\resol = \mu^{-1}(0) /\!\!/_{\chi} G$ for an appropriate character $\chi$ of $G$, and $X = \text{Spec}(\C[\mu^{-1}(0)])$.
 Note that in this case, Lemma 3.7 of \cite{KTDerived} shows that Assumptions 3.2 of that paper apply once we assume (as we shall) that the moment map is flat.
 Let $U$ denote the algebra of $\Cs$-invariant global sections of $\cW_{\resol}$.
-Recall that $U$ is said to have finite Hochschild dimension (or is \textit{smooth}) if $U$ has a finite resolution when considered as a $U^e = U \o U^{\mathrm{opp}}$-module.